This post may contain affiliate links. For more information, please read the full disclosure policy here.

 It was the only pie I ate in the South, but once it met my lips I knew it was the only pie I needed.
 Delectable.
 I’m sorry there is no photo of the epic dessert as it was happily devoured as soon as the waitress placed it on the table.

 Before I caught my bus to Savannah, my host and her housemate took me on a brief sunburnt excursion to Folly Beach.
 We began with brunch crepes at Tokyo Crepes.
 I struggled for about ten minutes, trying to decide between sweet or savoury.
-Although the chocolate and almond option looked delicious, I thought I should have something more “substantial” so went for the breakfast crepe of ham, scrambled egg and cheddar cheese, which was fresh, light and tasty.
+Although the chocolate and almond option looked delicious, I thought I should have something more “substantial” so went for the breakfast crepe of ham, scrambled egg and cheddar cheese.
+It was fresh, light and tasty.

-A Bone to Pick with Charleston SC
+A bone to pick with Charleston

 I was so impressed as I bussed down the East Coast and discovered the bus stations always seemed to be in close proximity to public transit.
 Until Charleston.
 For a city constantly found in lists of America’s best, I expected more from a transport hub.
-Fortunately my couchsurfing host picked me up and dropped me off, because Charleston’s depot is in the middle of nowhere.
+Fortunately, my Couchsurfing host picked me up and dropped me off, because Charleston’s depot is in the middle of nowhere.